 Lucy Glockner is a German racer currently competing in the FIM World Endurance Championship for BMW.
 At this year's Bol d'Or she claimed a historic first podium with her team.
 She finished second in the German Superstock 1000 championship in 2015.

 Shelina Moreda might not be a name you've come across before, but she's competed all over the world on two wheels.
 She began riding at the age of 12 on her family's farm and she was the first female motorcyclist to compete at the Indianapolis Motor Speedway.
 She was also part of the first female team to complete the Suzuka 8hr.
 She also finished first in the Women's Championship in Qatar in 2016.
-She was also recently announced as a cover girl for Elle.
+She was also once a cover girl for Elle.

 Have a browse for your next bike on MCN Bikes For Sale website or use the MCN's Bikes For Sale App.